How to Write a Literature Review | Guide, Examples, & Templates

 In the conclusion, you should summarize the key findings you have taken from the literature and emphasize their significance.

 When you’ve finished writing and revising your literature review, don’t forget to proofread thoroughly before submitting.
 Not a language expert?
-Check out Scribbr’s professional Proofreading & Editing service!
+Check out Scribbr’s professional proofreading services!

 Free lecture slides